MOSEK/Mosek.go/README.md

 The API has been tested on Linux x86-64, but may work on other posix platforms as well.
 It may require some tweaking to get it to build on Windows.

+# Versioning

+The `Major.Minor` part of the version corresponds to the MOSEK Version it requires.

 # Requirements

 - MOSEK tools